 The 2020-2021 Ligue 1 campaign will kick off next month with Paris Saint-Germain set to host Metz in the team’s season opener.
-At the moment, current guidelines call for all sporting events in France to allow a max 5,000 spectators into a given venue.
+At the moment, current guidelines call for all sporting events in France to allow a max of 5,000 spectators into a given venue.
 But this could all soon change.

 “We could propose to move away from the notion of a gauge, but more simply on physical distance,” Maracineanu said.
 “By making sure that the spectators meet as little as possible in the flows that exist for these major events.
 Of course, everything will also depend on the evolution of the health situation.”

 As expected, Maracineanu and the defence council are taking precautions in any such decision regarding the number of fans allowed at stadiums.
-While the notion of completely moving away from spectator restrictions may be far-fetched at the moment, she does believe that more fans will soon be allowed to attend fixtures but will make rational decisions based on health guidelines.
+While the notion of completely moving away from the spectator restrictions may be far-fetched at the moment, she does believe that more fans will soon be allowed to attend fixtures but will make rational decisions based on health guidelines.
 This could certainly all come to fruition before PSG’s home league opener.

 “There are several proposals, but the target is mid-August, for the resumption of the Ligue 1 championship,” Maracineanu said.
 “But once again, this proposal will be studied in the light of the health context.
 With 5,000 people, we are already pioneers in Europe.
 Admittedly, matches in Europe continue, but behind closed doors.
 In France, we’ve really given ourselves the chance to start again with the public.”

-PSG’s upcoming friendly against Celtic FC and duo of cup finals could very well end up being a key factor in any such decision regarding this matter.
+PSG’s upcoming friendly against Celtic FC and duo of cup finals could very well end up being key factors in any such decision regarding this matter.
 If all goes well, the Parc des Princes could soon see more fans gradually fill up the iconic venue as the Ligue 1 season progresses.

 Want more PSG?
 Visit the PSG Talk Podcast Network page and subscribe to PSG Talking, The 1970, and 24th & Parc.